Logan-Lin/quartz-blog/content/ai-system/exam.md

 - What are CPU architecture considerations when deploying containers to edge devices?
 Explain the ARM vs x86 challenge
 - How do you access services on your local network vs making them publicly accessible?
 What is NAT and why does it matter?
 - What are the different approaches for making self-hosted services publicly accessible?
 What are the trade-offs to consider when choosing an approach?
-- What security responsibilities come with exposing self-hosted services to the internet?